Faissal El Bakhtaoui

-Faissal El Bakhtaoui (born 8 November 1992) is a French professional footballer who plays as a striker for Serie D club Valmontone 1921.
+Faissal El Bakhtaoui (born 8 November 1992) is a French professional footballer who plays as a striker for Serie D club Aranova.
 He has previously played for Dunfermline Athletic, Dundee, Queen of the South, Difaâ El Jadidi, ASD Nocerina 1910 (two spells), Ħamrun Spartans, A.S.D.
-Nuova Florida, Livorno, Cynthialbalonga and Guidonia Montecelio 1937.
+Nuova Florida, Livorno, Cynthialbalonga, Guidonia Montecelio 1937 and Valmontone 1921.

 Career

 Dunfermline Athletic

 Born in Saint-Tropez, El Bakhtaoui started his career with French club Racing Club de la Baie.
 In July 2012, Scottish First Division club Dunfermline Athletic signed El Bakhtaoui after he impressed then-manager Jim Jefferies in trial matches versus Berwick Rangers and Lochgelly.
 His first season with The Pars resulted in him mainly working on his development, with only two appearances being made in the latter stages of the season.

 With Dunfermline's financial difficulties causing many first team players to leave the club, El Bakhtaoui started to feature in more matches, mainly in the second half of the 2013–14 season, where he went on to score four goals in 18 matches; two of which were in Scottish Championship play-off matches versus Stranraer in May 2014.

 The 2014–15 season started even more brightly for El Bakhtaoui, having been included in the Pars team for most of the matches.
 In October and November 2014, he scored four goals in five league matches to help Dunfermline in their push for promotion to the Scottish Championship.

 El Bakhtaoui's start to the 2015–16 season was even more impressive than the previous season, with the forward scoring four consecutive braces in the first four competitive matches of the season, scoring a further two against Scottish Premiership side Dundee in the Scottish League Cup.
 After attracting interest from other teams, El Bakhtaoui was named Scottish League One Player of the Month for the month of August, primarily for his achievement of scoring 12 goals in eight matches.
 El Bakhtaoui was once more given the player of the month award for March, after his goals against Stenhousemuir and Ayr United, as well as his first career hat-trick in a 3–1 win over Brechin City, helped seal the Scottish League One championship for the Pars.

 With his contract due to expire at the end of May 2016, El Bakhtaoui once again started attracting interest from a number of top-tier teams, including Motherwell and Dundee.
 Although offered a new contract by the Pars, El Bakhtaoui announced in April 2016 that he was ready to move to a club in a higher league, and with the relationship between him and manager Allan Johnston breaking down due to the latter allowing the player a 15-minute cameo in the final game of the season, it appeared that El Bakhtaoui would be leaving the club at the end of his contract.